Free museum entry for New Zealanders and people living in New Zealand

 Curator New Zealand Histories and Cultures

-Katie’s research interest is the material culture of domestic life, focusing in particular on nineteenth-century New Zealand.
+Katie Cooper’s research interest lies in the material culture of domestic life, focusing in particular on nineteenth-century New Zealand.
 She is also engaged in ongoing research into the social and cultural history of rural New Zealand.

 Grace Gassin (Lîm Sò͘-chin 林素真)